Canada Employer-Specific Work Permit: Requirements, Eligibility, Process & Documents for Indians

 Complete Medical Exam (If Applicable)

-If your stay is over 6 months from India, or the role is in healthcare, childcare, primary/secondary education, or agriculture, book an upfront e-Medical with an IRCC-panel physician.
+If your stay is over 6 months from India, book an upfront e-Medical with an IRCC-panel physician.
+You may also need one if the role is in healthcare, childcare, primary or secondary education, or agriculture.
 The physician uploads the results directly to IRCC.

 Await Decision and Activate the Permit at the Port of Entry

 Monitor your IRCC account for the decision.
-On approval, applicants outside Canada receive a Port of Entry Letter of Introduction — the physical work permit is printed by a CBSA officer on arrival.
-Verify the employer name, NOC, and work location on the printed permit before leaving the POE; corrections are much harder afterwards.
+On approval, applicants outside Canada receive a Port of Entry Letter of Introduction.
+A CBSA officer prints the physical work permit when you arrive.
+Verify the employer name, NOC, and work location on the printed permit before leaving the port of entry.
+Corrections are much harder afterwards.

-Because the permit is closed, a change of employer requires a brand new work permit application — workers should understand this restriction before accepting an offer.
-However, the permit is a strong springboard to permanent residence: after 1 year of Canadian work experience in a TEER 0-3 occupation, applicants become eligible for the Canadian Experience Class under Express Entry, and many provinces operate dedicated PNP streams for employer-sponsored workers already in Canada.
+Because the permit is closed, a change of employer requires a new work permit application.
+Workers should understand this restriction before accepting an offer.
+The permit can still help with permanent residence.
+After 1 year of Canadian work experience in a TEER 0 to 3 occupation, applicants may become eligible for the Canadian Experience Class under Express Entry.
+Many provinces also operate PNP streams for employer-sponsored workers already in Canada.

 Always consult the official ESDC and IRCC pages for current LMIA rules, IMP exemption codes, and occupation-specific requirements before accepting a Canadian job offer.
-The TFWP has changed materially since 2024, and occupation-specific moratoria, wage floors, and recruitment rules continue to evolve — verify the employer's LMIA or Offer of Employment documentation is current and correctly issued before submitting your application.
+The TFWP has changed materially since 2024.
+Occupation-specific moratoria, wage floors, and recruitment rules continue to evolve.
+Verify the employer's LMIA or Offer of Employment documentation is current and correctly issued before submitting your application.

 For detailed insights on eligibility, document checklist, visa validity, and common refusal reasons, explore the Canada Work Visa hub for FAQs and related work permit guides.